JJohnyy/balance-ceramics/README.md

 * Visit Stripe by following this [link](https://dashboard.stripe.com/register "Stirpe")
 * And register for an account, for this project as it is only set up for test payments the *activate payments* section can be skipped.
 * From the dashboard, click on the *Developers* and then on the lefthand side, *Webhooks*.
-* Click on the *Add endpoint button* and paste in the Heroku URL with `/checkout/wh/` included on the end, for example, this project would be `https://swanbourne-village-stores.herokuapp.com/checkout/wh/`
+* Click on the *Add endpoint button* and paste in the Heroku URL with `/checkout/wh/`
 * Add an optional description if required
 * Click the *Select events* button and mark the checkbox for *Select all events*, then click * Add events*.